 Yum-Sa…The newly opened haute restaurant in the chic East Putney area of London is undoubtedly the talk of the town.
 They are offering food for the mind, body & soul!
 In addition to its fancy, innovative fusion Thai cuisine, there’s a tastefully curated art gallery and meditation room.
-Asian Lite News exclusive on two exhibitions at Yum-Sa:
+Richa Grover, Asian Lite News, exclusive on two exhibitions at Yum-Sa:

 Informed by their years of substantive association in the practice and creation of art, Yum-Sa brings forth this first in a series of planned exhibitions, where in they intend to foster artistic talent from far and wide and become an interactive forum for local artists as well.
 Placing people at the heart of their story Yum-Sa has a vision and is looking forward to cultivating a hub where people can come and connect, immerse in transformative experiences of art, food, meditation and unwind.

 The mythical adventure of the Ramakien and its valiant characters have been the strongest influencer of fusion Thai brand Yum-Sa.
 The galley proudly presents to London, the works of two artists who are working in very opulent settings like the royal palaces in Bangkok and India and have contributed in recreating that resplendence in the restaurant interiors, with their hand painted murals and the hand crafted striking must see masks.